 Increasingly, land trusts are discovering the power of bolstering their stewardship toolkits with new technologies and perspectives.
 Remote monitoring has helped stewardship teams to respond quickly to threats to conserved land and track longer-term impacts on changing landscapes, ensuring that land trusts can uphold the promise of protecting land in perpetuity.
 In this session, we will share practical tips to help you implement a successful remote monitoring program.
 We will cover how to identify the optimal technology and vendor to suit your needs, review imagery and document your findings, evaluate the return on investment of a remote monitoring program, and keep landowners engaged throughout the process.
 We will also provide information about upcoming grant opportunities that can help your land trust to try new remote monitoring approaches.

 Note: This is a longer, 2.5-hour session.
 As community-based organizations, it’s important that land trusts are authentically and fully engaging with all members of their community.
 However, if a land trust lacks a deep understanding of its community’s history and the wider role conservation has played in perpetuating systemic racism and land dispossession, it is at a severe disadvantage in making important community connections.
-In a series of panels and breakout groups, we will explore various policies and practices that created the unequal fabric of land ownership and control we see today.
-We will also share how your land trust can use the new resources in the Alliance’s History of Land Conservation Curriculum (forthcoming) to better understand what happened in your own region.
-The workshop will wrap up with a case study of a Massachusetts land trust that used local history to help guide and deepen its community-based conservation work.
+In a series of panels and breakout groups, we explore various policies and practices that created the unequal fabric of land ownership and control we see today.
+Come learn simple strategies to better understand your region’s history.
+The seminar will wrap up with a case study of a Massachusetts land trust that used local history to help guide and deepen its community-based conservation work.
 Come prepared to learn from a diverse group of experts, recover long-hidden stories and discuss strategies to uncover local history and apply that new knowledge to your conservation efforts.

 What does conservation mean in an urban context?
 Can conservation principles be applied to socio-cultural considerations?
 Cities are subject to a confluence of factors both environmental and social.
 Density is the bellwether of opportunity, but drives fundamental changes to natural assets and overdraws existing ecosystems.
 Growth is an indicator of prosperity, but brings with it speculation, gentrification, displacement, and ultimately erasure.
 Community Land Trusts are a vehicle for not just the protection and preservation of land, but its residents as well.
 Community Land Trusts are a form for nonprofit land ownership which values communities and their assets as resources rather than commodities; supporting community agency, environmental integration, and prioritizing placemaking.
 Public space, land and water management, climate resilience, and sustainability are what begin to define value, rather than the realm of speculative capital.
 Community Land Trusts extend the sphere of conservation to include those who utilize land, rather than simply the land itself.
 Municipalities magnify the impacts of climate change, both environmentally and socially.
 Grappling with the reality of climate change means addressing both the technical problems and broader socio-economic impacts.
 Orienting the composition of communities toward long-term sustainable and climatically appropriate growth while also establishing a shared responsibility of investment into community well-being and sustainability enhances both the opportunity for investment within a community, as well as the opportunity for return.
 Conservation principles are strengthened when they apply to Community Land Trusts as they are applicable to both the land as well as the community that lives within it.